Environment-Aware Indoor LoRaWAN Path Loss: Parametric Regression Comparisons, Shadow Fading, and Calibrated Fade Margins: Background

-Reported performance for indoor LoRaWAN propagation is heterogeneous, with ML gains ranging from negligible to substantial depending on environmental complexity and data availability.
-Gains are often modest when structural features (distance, walls) explain most variance or when training data are limited \cite{hosseinzadehExplainableMachineLearning2024, alkhayyalEnhancingLoRaWANPerformance2025}.
-Consequently, ML is frequently deployed in a complementary role, for example, as a residual corrector on top of a physically grounded baseline or as a context-aware component that adapts to occupancy and microclimate indicators.
-Best practices emphasize leakage-safe evaluation, including techniques such as device grouping and time-blocked folds, nested cross-validation, and stability checks, to ensure that improvements reflect genuine generalization.
+Reported performance for indoor LoRaWAN propagation is heterogeneous, with ML gains ranging from negligible to substantial, depending on the residual complexity remaining after accounting for dominant structural drivers and the available training data.
+When distance and obstruction proxies (e.g., wall counts) already capture much of the large-scale attenuation, incremental gains from purely data-driven models can be modest, and limited data further increases the risk of overfitting.
+Consequently, ML is frequently deployed in a complementary role, for example, as a correction layer on top of a physically grounded baseline \cite{hosseinzadehNeuralNetworkPropagation2017} or as a context-aware component that adapts to occupancy and microclimate indicators.
+Best practices emphasize leakage-safe evaluation (e.g., grouped and time-aware splits, nested validation, and stability checks) so that improvements reflect genuine generalization rather than shortcut learning.
 Overall, ML regressors are most effective when used in hybrid strategies that balance physical interpretability with flexible, data-driven corrections.